OpenSWE1R/swe1r-re/Getting-Started.md

 Here is how to get started with OpenSWE1R development using the Star Wars: Episode 1 Racer demo or disc version.
 The demo can be downloaded for free.
-Please follow the instructions for the demo version.
+Follow the instructions for the demo version for more information.

 ## Option 1: Installing the demo version